 There are dozens of clubs to join here, plus art workshops and exercise classes.
 Well-attended activities like the Variety & Drama Club, Walking Club, So-Sew Club, Writer’s Group, Day-Planners, and the Bocce Club are great ways to meet people and stay socially and physically connected to this vibrant community.

-6. Beaches are nearby.
+6. Beaches Are Nearby

 A prime Toms River location places this community close to Barnegat Bay and many Central and Southern NJ beach resort towns.
 One of the closest, Seaside Park, is only 11 miles away.
 Other beautiful nearby beaches include Long Beach Island (30 miles), Point Pleasant Beach (21 miles), and Atlantic City (56 miles).

-7. Ocean County has year-round attractions.
+7. Ocean County Offers Year-round Attractions

-Sure, Ocean County is known for its outdoor attractions; you can golf at a different course every day of the week.
+Ocean County is known for its outdoor attractions; you can golf at a different course every day of the week.
 Top choices include Eagle Ridge, Bey Lea, and Forge Pond.
 There are also 27 different parks, including Double Trouble State Park, where you can find a historic village and cranberry bogs.
 Nature lovers can find opportunities for hiking, biking, fishing, dog-walking, picnicking, and more in these recreation areas.

 As fall and winter approach, residents can head indoors to interesting spots like the Albert Music Hall, Surflight Theatre, and Lady Magpie’s Tea & Curiosities.
 There are also numerous movie theaters, local wineries and breweries, shopping hubs, and fun places to take your grandkids like Jenkinson’s Aquarium.